 Tax Benefits in Term Insurance

-Moreover, the premium that you pay for a term life insurance policy can also be claimed as a deduction under Section 80C of the income-tax act.
+Moreover, the premium that you pay for a term whole universal life insurance policy can also be claimed as a deduction under Section 80C of the income-tax act.
 Additionally, while buying the term plan, it may also be worthwhile to go through the available riders and consider adding one that makes good sense to you.
 Riders not only add benefits to your basic life policy but can also help you get additional tax advantage.
 They are basically additional benefits that can be added to the simple life cover at a nominal cost.
 Following are some riders that are generally available with term plans.

 - Accidental death benefit: Under this rider, if the policyholder dies in an accident during the policy term, then an additional amount – which might be less than or equal to the sum assured – will be paid to the nominee.